BharathxD/TheRustLang/Notes/README.md

 - Creating a reference will transfer permissions from the borrowed path to the reference.
 - Permissions are returned once the reference's lifetime has ended.
 - Data must outlive all references that point to it.
+- It is very rare for Rust functions to take ownership of heap-owning data structures like Vec and String.
+- Heap data can only be accessed through its current owner, not a previous owner.